AndyYangjd/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Wrap Plus Package

 Excellent for wrapping comments or markdown text [[link]](https://github.com/ehuss/Sublime-Wrap-Plus).
-It is capable of wrapping selections, which prevents annoyances such as wrapping comment text in a doc string that sucks in the code of the function being documented.
+It is capable of wrapping selections, which prevents annoyances such as wrapping a comment text in a doc string that sucks in the code of the function being documented.

 ### Markdown Editing Package

-Markdown plugin for Sublime Text.
+Markdown plugin for Sublime Text called **MarkdownEditing**.
 Provides a color scheme with robust syntax highlighting and useful editing features.

 ### TabNine  auto completer